pedronipalhares/CVM358/README.md

    - Total records processed
    - New records since last run
    - Unique companies count
+   - List of companies that reported in the latest month

 3. **Console Output**
    - Progress indicators